shapkarin/extend-routines/README.md

     - metaCreator: yours custom payloadCreator to use with current stage, optional
 - [create socket routine that you can extend](#socket-routine)
   - `createSocketRoutine(typePrefix, stages, payloadCreator, metaCreator)`
-  - default stages are: 'CONNECTED', 'DISCONNECTED', 'SENDED', 'RECEIVED'
+  - default stages are: 'CONNECTED', 'DISCONNECTED', 'JOIN_CHANNEL', 'CHANNEL_JOINED', 'LEAVE_CHANNEL', 'CHANNEL_LEAVED'
   - you can extend them as well by `stages` argument
 - [create a bunch of routines](#create-routines)
   - `createRoutines(scheme, defaultRoutines)`